veereshwaran/Documentation/secgroup.md

 ### Description:
 This description defines about what are all security group used.

-### Inbund rules:
+### Inbound rules:
 By default all incoming requests are blocked in firewall.
-To allow incoming request for the particular port from outside the network, add the inbund rules.
+To allow incoming request for the particular port from outside the network, add the inbound rules.

 **Ex.**
 ```